julien-arino/omni-course/index.md

 Note that for now, I am using the following to have the information easily accessible, none of the topics below have slides at a point where they can be downloaded.
 Links to slides and videos will be added when they become available.

 8. Introduction to foot and mouth disease, avian influenza [Slides](2023-03-OMNI-08-livestock-diseases-introduction.html)/[Video](https://youtu.be/Q6XBP_xJvIw)
-9. Introduction to livestock modelling (2 hours).
+9. Introduction to livestock modelling [Slides](2023-04-OMNI-09-modelling-livestock.pdf)
 10. Introduction to mathematical modelling of foot and mouth disease and avian influenza in livestock (2 hours).
 11. Extension of the livestock models to include livestock movement (markets, trading between farms, selling for meat processing) (3 hours).
 12. Discussion of disease control within the livestock movement environment (1 hour).